CodeYourFuture/syllabus/docs/fundamentals/week-1/mentors.md

 ## Ship It

+A version of this session has been run many times at CYF so please ask others for help if you're stuck.
+There's a full workshop called [Deploying Your Code](https://syllabus.codeyourfuture.io/workshops/deployment/index) you can run through beforehand if that's helpful.

+We will ask trainees to ship frequently at CYF.

+1. We only evaluate what people have shipped.
+Shipped software is the only completed form of software.
+And that's what counts.
+2. A shipped piece of software is a tangible product.
+Real, deployed sites are valuable to trainees beyond this course.
+They can use them to build their portfolio.
+3. Finishing things is so hard.
+You must learn how to do it and practice it constantly to be successful.

 ## Retro

-One or two volunteers should facilitate a retro at the end of the day.
+One or two volunteers will facilitate a retro at the end of the day.
 You may wish to split the retrospectives into trainee and mentor, or do it all together.
+It's up to you.

 ## Coursework In Perspective